 But what about my district’s other writing program?

 I have personally decided to not abandon my district’s other writing program, which is Step Up to Writing (SUTW).
 I do, however, try to teach using SUTW during a different block of time than my Benchmark instruction.
 I use the Benchmark writing during my designated ELA block and treat it more as a quick, shorter writing task for the week.
-I use free time here and there in the afternoons to teach SUTW so that my kids still get that longer, very structured genre-writing.
+I use free time here and there in the afternoons to teach SUTW so that my kids still get that longer, very structured process writing.

 More recently, I’ve started to make it a point to bring in some SUTW strategies during my Benchmark writing time.
 For example, Step Up is all about color coding parts of a paragraph in third grade.
 We mainly use green for the topic or main idea, yellows for facts/reasons, and red for supporting details or events.
 Being able to use the color-coding system has allowed me to merge the two programs quite easily.